 No games are played in the National League due to the funeral for Dodger owner Charles Ebbets, who died three days ago.
 Edward McKeever, who became president of the Brooklyn club upon the death of the owner, contracts pneumonia at the services for his business partner and will be dead in eight days.

 The Browns win their seventh consecutive Opening Day game when Al Hollingsworth blanks Chicago, 3-0, in front of a reduced St. Louis crowd of 4,421 due to war-time travel restrictions.
-Bon Barnes, who always buys his pitcher a suit if they win the first game of the season, has never seen his club drop an opening day contest since becoming the owner in 1935.
+Bon Barnes, who always buys his pitcher a suit if they win the first game of the season, has never seen his club drop a contest on Opening Day since becoming the owner in 1935.

 After hitting just one home run in his last 297 games, Mike Kreevich hits two round-trippers in the Browns' 5-3 victory over Chicago at Sportsman's Park.
 The 35 year-old right fielder will finish the season with five homers for the eventual American League champs.

 Indian catcher Frank Hayes plays the last of his 312 consecutive games behind the plate.
 The streak began on October 2, 1943 when he started as the Browns' backstop on the last day of the season at Yankee Stadium.